Variable-Interactive/Variable-Store/README.md

 ### Code:

+For ease you can Directly download extension Template [HERE!](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Variable-ind/Pixelorama-Extensions/tree/master/Code/Example)<p>
-To download code for extensions use https://minhaskamal.github.io/DownGit to download the folders
+To download code for other extensions use https://minhaskamal.github.io/DownGit to download the folders.

 ### Extensions: